Making Decisions under Outcome Performativity: Introduction

 Intuitively, the requirements of multicalibration represent a kind of indistinguishability: calibration requires that the predicted probabilities ``look like'' real probabilities. \cite{oi} formalizes this intuition, introducing the notion of Outcome Indistinguishability, which generalizes multicalibration.
 They show tight computational equivalences between multi-group fairness notions and variants of OI.
 Subsequently, OI and multicalibration have been applied in diverse contexts beyond fairness, such as distributional robustness through universal adaptability \cite{ua} and omniprediction \cite{omni}.

-\paragraph{Omniprediction.} Our work draws inspiration from the work on (supervised) omnipredictors.
+\paragraph{Omniprediction.} Our work draws directly from the work on omnipredictors \cite{omni,gopalan2022loss}.
 Even in the supervised learning setting, the existence of efficient omnipredictors is not at all obvious.
 The main result of \cite{omni} demonstrates the feasibility of omnipredictors over any hypothesis class $\Hcal$, for the class $\cL_\mathrm{cvx}$ of all convex and Lipschitz loss functions.
 This sweeping result follows by showing that a $\Hcal$-multicalibrated predictor is a $(\cL_\mathrm{cvx},\Hcal)$-omnipredictor.

-On a technical level, our analysis is most closely related to concurrent work by \cite{gopalan2022personal} that studies omniprediction in supervised learning through the lens of outcome indistinguishability.
-By the equivalence of OI with multicalibration, it has been clear since the work of \cite{omni} that OI captures loss minimization and omniprediction in the context of supervised learning, albeit indirectly. \cite{gopalan2022personal} revisits the question of omnipredictors, directly through the lens of OI, studying a refined notion, which they call \emph{loss outcome indistinguishability}.
-Indeed, our proof that Performative OI and Performative Decision OI imply Performative Omniprediction follows a strategy laid out to obtain supervised omnipredictors from loss OI.
+A key follow-up work of \cite{gopalan2022loss} shows that omniprediction is even more general than initially thought.
+This work initiates the study of omniprediction through the lens of outcome indistinguishability.
+By the equivalence of OI with multicalibration, it has been clear since the work of \cite{omni} that OI captures loss minimization and omniprediction in the context of supervised learning, albeit indirectly. \cite{gopalan2022loss} revisits the question of omnipredictors, directly through the lens of OI, studying a refined notion, which they call Loss OI.
+They derive a general recipe for omnipredictors for any class of losses $\cL$, from calibration and multiaccuracy over a class derived from $\cL$ and $\Hcal$.

+On a technical level, our analysis follows the OI-based approach of \cite{gopalan2022loss}.
+Indeed, our proof that Performative OI and Performative Decision OI imply Performative Omniprediction follows the strategy laid out to obtain supervised omnipredictors from Loss OI.
+Despite the fact that outcome performativity requires us to reason about distributional shifts induced by the predictions, the same indistinguishability framework proves effective for learning omnipredictors in our setting.

 While syntactically similar to prior formulations of OI, our notion of performative OI is the first to consider outcome indistinguishability for non-supervised learning distributions.
 Our objective, in this work, was to derive a notion of performative OI sufficient to imply performative omniprediction.
 No doubt, further generalizations of the original OI hierarchy \cite{oi} to the (outcome) performative setting---and beyond---may prove useful.